 Did the Ben Benson Steakhouse.

-We're going to the Carnegie Delhi.
+We're going to the Carnegie Deli.

 Wherever we live, there are things around us to do that are considered touristy, and oftentimes the people who live there don't do them.

-So we're doing them and we're having fun.
+So we're doing them, and we're having fun.

 And we're talking about a lot of different things that are going on here.

-And I'm not saying it's happening yet with the Minnesota Bridge Collapse.
+And I'm not saying it's happening yet with the Minnesota Bridge collapse.

 I'm not saying that about this story yet.

-But we do have a tendency to take stories like this one and run with them ad nauseum, mostly on television, because if there's video, they're going to keep showing the video, even if it's the same video over and over and over again.
+But we do have a tendency to take stories like this one and run with them ad nauseum, mostly on television, because if there's video, they're going to keep showing the video, even if it's the same video, over and over and over again.

 And tomorrow when you wake up, they'll show it again.